Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 • Colaba Causeway: vibrant street market; antiques, street food, South Mumbai energy

-• Elephanta Caves (UNESCO World Heritage Site) — boat trip from Gateway of India (1 hr each way); 5th–8th century CE rock-cut temples dedicated to Lord Shiva; iconic Maheshmurti (Trimurti) sculpture (6m high three-faced Shiva); 20 panels of Shiva mythology
+• Elephanta Caves (UNESCO World Heritage Site) — boat trip from Gateway of India (1 hr each way); 5th–8th century CE rock-cut temples dedicated to Lord Shiva, iconic Maheshmurti (Trimurti) sculpture (6m high three-faced Shiva), and 20 panels of Shiva mythology

 • Marine Drive (Queen’s Necklace): 3.6 km art deco promenade along Arabian Sea; evening lamp-light creates necklace effect; spectacular sunset views